alanng10/class-lang/Info/Article/Word/a.md

 Word "tick" has meaning that is smallest duration.

-Word "yar" has meaning that is date year.
+Word "yea" has meaning that is date year.

 Word "mon" has meaning that is date month.